JuliaLang/julia/doc/manual/control-flow.rst

 slower than simply comparing and branching.

 ``try/catch`` statements also allow the :exc:`Exception` to be saved in a variable.
-In this contrived example, the following example calculates the square root of the second element of ``x`` if ``x`` is indexable, otherwise assumes ``x`` is a real number and returns its square root:
+The following contrived example calculates the square root of the second element of ``x`` if ``x`` is indexable, otherwise assuming ``x`` to be a real number and returning its square root:

 .. doctest::